 The biology curriculum is designed to provide students an opportunity to study the principles governing life processes within the broader context of the liberal arts.
 Students investigate the science of life at all levels, from molecular biology to population ecology.
 Courses are designed to develop each student's ability to acquire and interpret data, pose questions, and critically evaluate facts and theories.
 By proper selection of biology and other science courses, a student will be prepared for graduate school in the life sciences, for admission to medical, dental, veterinary, and other health profession schools, and for positions in government or industry.

-To be retained as a biology major, a student must maintain a 2.0 average based on all biology courses attempted.
-No courses below BIO 202 except BIO 150, BIO 151, and BIO 152 can be used to fulfill the biology major requirements.
-In many biology courses a student is expected to devote more time than scheduled in laboratory and field investigations.
-Biology majors must complete 14 courses, nine in biology and five cognate courses.
+To declare and be retained as a biology major, a student must maintain a 2.00 grade point average based on the courses attempted which satisfy the biology major’s requirements.
+No courses numbered below 204, except BIO 160, BIO 165, and BIO175, can be used to fulfill the biology major requirements.

 Courses studying populations through ecosystems, including a lab or field component: